kobjects/kowa/README.md

 Usage Examples can be found in the [test directory](https://github.com/kobjects/greenspun/tree/main/core/src/commonTest/kotlin/org/kobjects/greenspun) of the project.

-## Known Issues
+## Next steps

-- There are no releases yet that can be directly referenced from Maven / Gradle.
-Given that there are very likely still some serious bugs in Wasm binary code generation, it's probably best to check out the full project anyway, simplifying fixes.
+- Complete multiple return type extension support (block parameters are currently missing).
+- Look into orphan expression detection.

-## Plans
+## Further Plans

 - Port more Wasm tests
 - Find a nice clean way to test the generated binary code
-- Support various extensions (multiple return values is partially done except for block parameters and a proper "feature flag")
+- Support more extensions
 - Perhaps support loading modules (would probably be useful to import trigonometric functions)
 - Extend WASI coverage

+## Known Issues

+- There are no releases yet that can be directly referenced from Maven / Gradle.
+Given that there are very likely still some serious bugs in Wasm binary code generation, it's probably best to check out the full project anyway, simplifying fixes.

 ## Further Reading